Joseph Jones (basketball)

-Joseph CostelloReshawn Jones (born March 21, 1986) is an American professional basketball player for Santeros de Aguada of the Baloncesto Superior Nacional.
-He played college basketball at Texas A&M (2004–2008).
-Jones married his wife in 2012 and they have two children together.
+Joseph CostelloReshawn Jones (born March 21, 1986) is an American college basketball coach and former player.
+He played college basketball at Texas A&M (2004–2008) and spent 14 years playing professionally overseas.
+He is currently an assistant coach for the UTSA Roadrunners in the AAC.

 Early years

-Jones was born March 21, 1986 to D.C.
+Jones was born March 21, 1986, to D.C.
 Nealey and Betty Jones in Normangee, Texas.

 As a sophomore, junior, and senior at Normangee High School, Jones was a first-team All-State pick.
-Averaging 22.4 points and 15.1 rebounds in his senior year, Jones led his school to a 37-2 record, winning their final 23 games.
+Averaging 22.4 points and 15.1 rebounds in his senior year, Jones led his school to a 37–2 record, winning their final 23 games.
 The team earned a trip to the Class A Division I championship game where Jones was named the most valuable player in the title game, with 21 points, 17 rebounds, and 5 blocked shots.
 Jones was ranked as the Number 86 prospect in the country by HoopScoop and the 12th best post prospect by Rivals.Com.

 Jones was recruited by Kansas, Texas, University of Arkansas, and Texas Tech, but signed a National Letter of Intent to play at Texas A&M University under coach Melvin Watkins.